FlowFuse/helm/helm/flowforge/README.md

 ## Database

-This chart uses the Bitnami PostgreSQL Chart to provide an instance of a PostgreSQL Database to store state.
+This chart can use the Bitnami PostgreSQL Chart to provide an instance of a PostgreSQL Database to store state (`forge.localPostgresql: true`).

+The chart is currently pinned at the Bitanmi PostgreSQL v14 release, which only supports x86_64 deployments when using a local database

+If using an external PostgreSQL Database you will need to create the database and user to pass to the helm chart using the following values:

+- `forge.dbName`
+- `forge.dbUsername`
+- `forge.dbPassword`
+- `forge.postgres.host`
+- `forge.postgres.port`

 ## Configuration Values